onflow/nft-storefront/docs/documentation.md

 1. **Auto cleanup -** `NFTStorefrontV2` offers a unique ability to do auto cleanup of duplicate listings during a purchase.
 The main drawback of this applies to NFTs with large numbers of duplicate listings.
 When a NFT is listed in a large number of marketplaces it will slow the purchase and in the worst case may trigger an out-of-gas error.

-    **Note -** *We recommend maintaining <= 50(TBD) duplicate listings of any given NFT.*
+Note -** *We recommend maintaining <= 50(TBD) duplicate listings of any given NFT.*

 2. **Unsupported receiver capability** - A common pitfall during the purchase of an NFT that some `saleCut` receivers don’t have a supported receiver capability because that entitled sale cut would transfer to first valid sale cut receiver.
 However, it can be partially solved by providing the generic receiver using the [`FungibleTokenSwitchboard`](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract and adding all the currency capabilities the beneficiary wants to receive.
 More on the `FungibleTokenSwitchboard` can be read [here](https://github.com/onflow/flow-ft#fungible-token-switchboard)

 ## Enabling creator royalties for NFTs

-The `NFTStorefrontV2` contract optionally supports paying royalties to the minter account for secondary resales of a NFT after the original sale.
-Marketplaces decide for themselves whether to support creator royalties when validating listings for sale eligibility.
-We encourage all marketplaces to support creator royalties and support community creators in the **FLOW** ecosystem.

-Providing that a seller's NFT supports the [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard, then marketplaces can honor royalties payments at time of purchase. `NFTStorefrontV2` dynamically calculates the royalties owed at the time of listing creation and applies it as a `saleCut` of the listing at the time of purchase.
+The `NFTStorefrontV2` contract optionally supports paying royalties to the minter account for secondary resales of a NFT.
+Providing that a seller's NFT supports the [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335), the contract dynamically calculates royalties due at the time of listing creation and applies it as a `saleCut` at time of sale.

 ```cadence
 // Check whether the NFT implements the MetadataResolver or not.